 Types of River Banks That Are Safe for Kids

-The river bank should be like a beach where it is shallow enough to gently walk into the shallow calm river.
-The river bed should be easy enough for everyone to safely enter in and out of the river without any issues.
-River water should never reach waist level on any child so be sure the other side of the river can be accessed by all swimmers without the water level reaching their hips.
+The riverbank should be like a beach where it is shallow enough to gently walk into the shallow, calm river.
+The river bed should be easy enough for everyone to safely enter and exit the river without any issues.
+River water should never reach waist level on any child, so be sure the other side of the river can be accessed by all swimmers without the water level reaching their hips.

-Find a good safe river bank with a good view of the river and bank without too much overgrowth of vegetation that will block the views of your kids playing around the river water.
+Find a good, safe river bank with a good view of the river and bank without too much overgrowth of vegetation that will block the views of your kids playing around the river water.
 You want to be able to see everyone on the bank and in the river at all times.
-Do not allow kids to walk along the river bank away from you and others into heavy vegetation.
-They could slip in the river and you would not be able to see them.
+Do not allow kids to walk along the riverbank away from you and others into heavy vegetation.
+They could slip into the river, and you would not be able to see them.

 Avoid Thick Vegetation Areas